SalamiArmy/ParameterAssignmentResharperPlugin/README.md

-ParameterAssignmentResharperPlugin
+Parameter Assignment Plugin for Resharper
 ==================================

-Resharper plugin for warning you when you assign to a a parameter variable
+Resharper plugin for warning you when you assign to a parameter variable in Visual Studio.

+QuickFix menu item not implemented, only highlights at this stage.